 OK, so maybe you won’t be copying the tropical tree above.
 But in December, Pennsylvania’s Longwood Gardens is teeming with Christmas tree ideas.
-And the displays are nothing short of astonishing.
+And the displays are nothing short of spectacular.

 This year’s display includes a tree made out of stained glass